 For the cupcakes, I used my simply perfect vanilla cupcakes recipe.

 I encourage you to get in the kitchen and try something new.
 Perhaps something that’s intimidated you in the past?
 I’m definitely one of those bakers who ran for the hills when it came to decorating cakes and cupcakes.
-But after discovering that HEY it really isn’t that hard at all, my confidence got a lil’ boost and now I can decorate a beautiful rose cake almost as fab as the pros.
+But after discovering that it really isn’t that hard at all, my confidence got a little boost and now I can decorate a beautiful rose cake almost as fabulous as the professionals.

-Use your favorite cake/cupcake recipe, any color frosting you like (a pink + blue together maybe?), decorate part of a cake, a whole cake, mini cupcakes, 100 cupcakes (can I come over?), whatever.
+Use your favorite cake/cupcake recipe, any color frosting you like– and decorate part of a cake, a whole cake, mini cupcakes, 100 cupcakes (can I come over?), and more.

 Learn how to pipe a two-toned frosting rose with this recipe and video tutorial.
 It’s easier than you think!